 - I. At the first lecture, the students will be introduced to all obligations expected from them.
 The course content will be provided to the students via Power Point presentations accompanied by various forms of animation as well as direct discussions with the professor.
-The students will also present some of the topics in a selected form (group work). - 2.
-School pedagogy: definition of the discipline, relation between school pedagogy and other sciences, presentation of the contemporary state of the school system in the Republic of Croatia - 3.
-Dominant theories of the school: emergence of the theories, structuralist-functionalist theory of the school, symbolic interactionism and the theory of the school, radical theory of the school, overview of theoretical considerations, macro and micro theoretical approaches - 4.
-School as a social and historical phenomenon/historical development of the school system: emergence of the school, basic stages in the development of the school, development of the school system in Croatia- field instruction (visit to the Croatian School Museum). - 5.
-Models and strategies for the development of schools - Educational potential of the contemporary school, factors and structure of schools - 7.
-School system in the world and the Republic of Croatia: elementary schools, secondary schools, higher education institutions, special schools, schools for adult education, alternative schools, state and private schools - 8.
-External and internal school reforms: causes of change, approaches to changes, Croatian national framework curriculum - 9.
-Managing schools and school efficiency, creating recognisability of the school, school management, human potential - 10.
-Old school system facing new social challenges, the school and social environment, social function of school - II.
-Practical implementation of the project method in the work of school pedagogists, involvement of teachers - 12.
-Monitoring and evaluating of students- individual and group evaluation - 13.
-Relative autonomy of teachers elements of the self-analysis of the work of teachers - 14.
-School as an innovative environment- how to organise schools? - School of expectations and quality school, school for children, not children for school
+The students will also present some of the topics in a selected form. - 2.
+School Pedagogy: definition of the discipline, relation between school pedagogy and other sciences - 3.
+Dominant theories of the school: emergence of the theories, spiritual pedagogy, structuralist-functionalist theory of the school, symbolic interactionism and the theory of the school, radical theory of the school - 4.
+Types and development of schools - 5.
+Development of the school system in Croatia- field instruction (visit to the Croatian School Museum). - 6.
+School system in the world and the Republic of Croatia: elementary schools, secondary schools, higher education institutions, special schools, schools for adult education, alternative schools, state and private schools - 7.
+External and internal school reforms: causes of change, approaches to changes, Croatian national framework curriculum - 8.
+Factors of schools - 9.
+School and family - 10.
+Educational potential of the contemporary school, factors and structure of schools - II.
+Managing schools and school efficiency, creating recognisability of the school, school management, human potential - 12.
+Alternative schools

+- 13. School as an innovative environment- how to organise school? - 14.
+School of expectations and quality school, school for children, not children for school - 15.
+The future of Croatian education: Croatian schools in the process of globalization, the search for a different education- Is there any hope in our schools?